ansible/ansible-documentation/docs/docsite/rst/installation_guide/index.rst

 Installation Guide
 ******************

-Welcome to the Ansible Installation Guide!
+Welcome to the Ansible Installation Guide!!

 .. toctree::